cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 A simple but insecure approach is to use the output of a cryptographically secure hash function H as the input to the encoding function.
 Because H is cryptographically secure, such a construction is infeasible to invert.
-But because the encoding function may map only to a subset of points on the curve, the output of this construction is easily distinguished from uniformly random, i.e., it does not behave like a random oracle.
+But because in general the encoding function maps only to a subset of points on the curve, the output of this construction is easily distinguished from uniformly random, i.e., it does not behave like a random oracle.

 Brier et al. {{BCIMRT10}} describe two generic constructions whose outputs are indistinguishable from a random oracle.
 Farashahi et al. {{FFSTV13}}
-and Tibouchi and Kim {{TK17}} refine this analysis.
+and Tibouchi and Kim {{TK17}} refine the analysis of one of these constructions.
-This construction is described in {{roadmap}}.
+That construction is described in {{roadmap}}.

 ### Serialization {#term-serialization}